-It’d be fair to say that architect Laura Clark nailed the brief for the redesign of Helen & Rob’s Victorian terrace on the opening ep for our second batch of Your Home Made Perfect.
-If social media is anything to go by, the crittall-look love is real.
-Seeing these kind of inspirational projects gives homeowners the confidence to really go for it and think beyond bifolds, as brilliant as they are.
+It’d be spot on to say that architect Laura Clark nailed the brief for the redesign of Helen & Rob’s Victorian terrace on the opening ep for our second batch of Your Home Made Perfect episodes.
+If social media is anything to go by, the Crittall love is real.
+Seeing these kind of inspirational projects IRL gives homeowners the confidence to really go for it and think beyond plain sheet glass bifolds, as brilliant as they are.
 I have bifolds.
 I have nothing against bifolds.
 But I’m imagining that a lot more of these style of doors are going to be installed over the next few years…

-I’ve had a tonne of questions about the bits which didn’t make the edit.
-Crikey, if the Remarkable TV team tried to get everything in it’d be an 8 til 10 show rather than an hour long slot.
+I’ve been asked a tonne of questions on social media about the bits which didn’t make the final show.
+Crikey, if the Remarkable TV team tried to get everything in it’d be a two hour show rather than an 8 to 9 slot.
 So, as a public service to ensure ya’ll feel fully satisfied by this particular series of house porn, here are some of the St Alban’s design details unpicked.
 The how’s and what’s, if you like, as well as some info on what we specified and why.

 Laura’s Black Steel Framed Doors